Appropriate Attire & Decorum

 - Commencement is both a joyful occasion and a solemn event.
 Please express your excitement in ways that will not prevent others from hearing the speaker and enjoying the ceremony.

 - Alcohol and other illegal substances are not permitted in Duke Energy Center for the Performing Arts during Commencement.
-Security will be present to confiscate alcohol/illegal substances and prohibit those from marching that may already be under the influence.
+Security will be present to confiscate alcohol/illegal substances and prohibit those from marching that may already be under

 - Mobile phones should be turned to silent mode to ensure that all guests can hear and enjoy the commencement activities.